 Staff who fall into the above categories should expect their interests to be published online unless in exceptional circumstances where the public disclosure of information could lead to a real risk of harm or is prohibited by law.
 Similarly, if a person believes that substantial damage or distress may be caused to them or somebody else by the public disclosure of information, they are entitled to request that the information is not published.
 Requests should be set out in the free text box below.

+^{}If you have more interests to list please insert extra lines
-[Reasons for non-disclosure of information....here]

-In this case, if the request to withhold the information is approved, the person's name will be removed from the record and the interest will be published anonymously.

-please see page 2 and 3 for more information

-Please confirm below which NWICB Committees you belong to or attend: □ ICB Board Integrated Care Partnership Conflicts of Interest Committee Audit and Risk Committee Patient and Communities Committee Quality and Safety Committee Remuneration, People and Culture Committee Primary Care Commissioning Committee Finance Committee Commissioning and Performance Comm Executive Management Team Senior Management Team □ Place Board □ Other (please state)

-If you are a member of the Primary Care Committee; or a person responsible for matters (contractual or finance) relating to primary care and are registered with a Norfolk and Waveney GP Practice, please record this below GP Practice:

-I confirm that the information provided above is complete and correct.
-I acknowledge that any changes in these declarations must be notified to the ICB as soon as practicable and no later than 28 days after the interest arises.
-I am aware that if I do not make full, accurate and timely declarations then civil, criminal, or internal disciplinary action may result.
+[Reasons for non-disclosure of information. here] In this case, if the request to withhold the inf be removed from the record and the interest please see page 2 and 3 for more information Please confirm below which NWICB Com mittees vou l pelong to or attend: □ ICB Board ated Care Partnership ☐ Conflicts of Interest Committee and Risk Committee □ Patient and Communities Committee y and Safety Committee ☐ Remuneration, People and Culture Comn ry Care Commissioning Committe ☐ Finance Committee □ Comm nissioning and Performance Com ☐ Executive Management Team ☐ Senior · Management Team ☐ Place Board ☐ Other (please state) If you are a member of the Primary Care C 'ommittee: o r a norson rosnonsible for · • matters (contractual or finance) relating to • • Norfolk and Waveney GP Practice, please record this I pelow GP Practice: I confirm that the information provided above i any changes in these declarations must be no later than 28 days after the interest arises.
+I ar timely declarations then civil, criminal, or interest. tified to the IC n aware that i B as soon as practicable and no f I do not make full, accurate and Signed Date